Asymptotically Optimum Perfect Universal Steganography of Finite Memoryless Sources: Embedding Distortion

 for some $\boldsymbol\sigma\in\mathcal{S}_\mathbf{x}$.
 Since this distortion is dependent on the message associated to $\boldsymbol\sigma$, we will derive next two relevant message-independent embedding distortion measures, which will be seen to completely suffice in order to approximate and/or bound~\eqref{eq:wm} for any~$\boldsymbol\sigma$. \begin{itemize} \item \textit{Average watermark power.} If the encoder chooses messages uniformly at random, then the average watermark power is $\overline{\|\mathbf{w}\|^2}\triangleq (1/r)\sum_{m=1}^{r}\|\mathbf{w}^{(m)}\|^2=2\,\left(\|\mathbf{x}\|^2-(1/r)\sum_{\boldsymbol\sigma\in\mathcal{S}_\mathbf{x}}\mathbf{x}^t\ \Pi_{\boldsymbol\sigma}\mathbf{x}\right)$.
 Using next expressions~\eqref{eq:sum_per} and~\eqref{eq:epix} from the Appendix, and observing that $\mathbf{x}^t\mathbf{1}\mathbf{1}^t\mathbf{x}=(\mathbf{x}^t\mathbf{1})^2$, one arrives at

 Since $(\mathbf{x}^t\mathbf{1})^2\ge 0$ it holds that

 with equality for any zero-sum~$\mathbf{x}$.
-As we will see throughout the paper, the average watermark power plays a pivotal role in the application of permutation coding to steganography.
+As we will see, the average watermark power plays a pivotal role in the application of permutation coding to steganography.
 For a start, we verify next that~\eqref{eq:wm_av_2} indicates already that permutation coding satisfies fundamental theoretical requirements of perfect steganography.
 The average watermark power per host element can be put as

 where $\sigma^2_\mathbf{x}$ is the (biased) sample variance of~$\mathbf{x}$.
-Since the maximum embedding rate is achieved when the encoder is free to generate all rearrangements of $\mathbf{x}$, then~\eqref{eq:emp_var} is the exact coding analogous of the theoretical result by Comesaña and Pérez-González in~\cite[page 17]{comesana07} showing that the average quadratic embedding distortion in an unconstrained capacity-achieving perfect steganographic method is
+Since the maximum embedding rate is achieved when the encoder is free to generate all rearrangements of $\mathbf{x}$, then~\eqref{eq:emp_var} is the exact coding analogous of the theoretical result by Comesaña and Pérez-González in~\cite[page 17]{comesana07} showing that the average quadratic embedding distortion in unconstrained capacity-achieving perfect steganography is

 where $X$ is a random variable describing an independent and identically distributed (i.i.d.) host, and $\boldsymbol{W}$ is a random $n$-vector describing a perfect watermark.